Uridine: Dietary sources

 Consumption of RNA-rich foods may lead to high levels of purines (adenine and guanosine) in blood.
 High levels of purines are known to increase uric acid production and may aggravate or lead to conditions such as gout.

 Harvard researchers report that omega-3 fatty acids and uridine, two substances in foods such as fish, walnuts, molasses, and sugar beets, prevented depression in rats as effectively as antidepressant drugs.
 "Giving rats a combination of uridine and omega-3 fatty acids produced immediate effects that were indistinguishable from those caused by giving the rats standard antidepressant medications," said lead author of the study William Carlezon, director of McLean's Behavioral Genetics Laboratory.

 Galactose glycolysis

 Uridine plays a role in the glycolysis pathway of galactose.
 There is no catabolic process to metabolize galactose.
 Therefore, galactose is converted to glucose and metabolized in the common glucose pathway.
 Once the incoming galactose has been converted into galactose 1-phosphate (Gal-1-P), it is involved in a reaction with UDP-glucose, a glucose molecule bonded to uridine diphosphate (UDP).
-This process is catalyzed by the enzyme galactose-1-phosphate uridyl transferase and transfers the UDP to the galactose molecule.
+This process is catalyzed by the enzyme galactose-1-phosphate uridylyltransferase and transfers the UDP to the galactose molecule.
 The end result is UDP-galactose and glucose-1-phosphate.
 This process is continued to allow the proper glycolysis of galactose.